 While talking therapy approaches as part of the treatment plan may help people become sober, it does not always help them maintain sobriety.
 Finding and choosing the right facility is crucial, as it affects the success rate of a patient’s recovery.

-When one or more of these needs in this reality-based therapy model goes unfulfilled, and problems occur.
+When one or more of these needs in this reality based therapy model goes unfulfilled, problems occur.
 Reality therapy is also based on choice theory, which is very similar in its principles.
 Choice therapy states that humans choose to behave in certain ways, and that these behaviors can affect one’s ability to satisfy those five essential needs, positively or negatively.
 By using these therapies, this approach will hopefully help control certain behaviors.
 In return, they will help you achieve your goals, like becoming sober.

-Rehabilitation facilities who specialize in treating a mind-altering disease such as addiction are thought of as the experts who are responsible for a patient’s continuum of care both before and after treatment.
+Rehabilitation facilities that specialize in treating a mind-altering disease such as addiction are thought of as the experts who are responsible for a patient’s continuum of care both before and after treatment.
 Therefore, they should provide helpful resources along with the right form of treatment.
 Other treatment centers do not accurately assess their patients by not offering them the right form of treatment or releasing them too early.
 As a result, patients can become more likely to relapse once they are released.

-Reality Based Therapy in Asheville, NC
+Reality Based Therapy & Evidence Based Treatment in Asheville, NC

 Some medical experts believe that a lockdown residential treatment facility gives people the best chance at recovery.
 The problem with many of these programs is that individuals may struggle with being able to follow such a rigid structure, where everything is planned out for you.
 When a program feels too institutionalized, it can make people feel like they’re trapped.
 This is where the importance of reality-based therapy comes into play.